askahana/Bankomat/README.md

 After making the project and trying to do extra tasks, I noticed I should have used ListArray to be able to register more accounts and transfer money to each other, or I should have used Array.Resize to make Array bigger.
 But I did not know how to handle Jaggaed Array in those cases.
 So I need to deepen my knowledge about this.

-Also I am wondering if I should have declare/ initialize user's information in the constructor or in the field as I did.
-So next time, I would like to make project as my first plan, using constructors and try extra tasks.
+Also I am wondering if I should have declare/ initialize user's information in the field or in the constructor as I did.
+Next time, I would like to try as my first plan and try extra tasks.

 ### Authour
 * Asuka Hanada